mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Update expected values in tests

-The value rendered in the input has been modified.
+The value rendered in the input might have been modified.
-Spaces are added around `/` characters.
 If you are using RTL or if your date contains single digits sections, non-ASCII characters will be added.

-If your tests are relying on the inputs values, you can clean them with the following method.
+If your tests are relying on the input values, you can clean them with the following method.

 ```ts
 export const cleanString = (dirtyString: string) =>